Laura190/ImageAnalysisWorksheets/ValidationAndResults/ValidationAndResults.md

 - While more testing data will produce in more accurate results.
 However, evaluating the ground truth is often a manual, user intensive process, so there is a balance to be found when deciding how much testing data to use.
 - The testing data should be representative of the whole dataset.

+This is how machine learning algorithms are trained.
 For more information on validation see Chapter 10 of Handbook of Medical Imaging, Volume 2.
 Medical Image Processing and Analysis (K. Bowyer, 2000)

 # Built-in Functions